5 Thanksgiving Day Safety Tips For Your Dog

 The Feast is For Humans

-First off, resist the urge to feed you dog a turkey bone.
+First off, resist the urge to feed your dog a turkey bone.
 Turkey bones are brittle and sharp and can easily become lodged in your dog’s throat or digestive system.
 Overindulging in fatty foods can lead to an upset stomach, diarrhea, or a life-threatening condition called pancreatitis.
 A few strips of turkey on a dog’s normal food is fine, but don’t overdo it, no matter how much they sympathetically beg.
 Keep in mind that turkey skin can wreak havoc with a dog’s digestive system, so make sure they get skinless, boneless turkey if you want to give them a special treat.

 Update Pet ID and Collar

 Because Thanksgiving is about spending time with loved ones, you may have numerous people coming and going throughout the day.
 If this is the case, it is a good idea to update your pet’s collar and make sure that your contact information is clear and easy to read in case Fido makes a break out the door while no one is watching!
+Here are our top 5 thanksgiving reminders.

 Don’t Skip the Walk

-For optimum health, best behavior and minimizing distress, your dog should enjoy exercise as usual on Thanksgiving.
+For optimum health, best behaviour and minimizing distress, your dog should enjoy exercise as usual on Thanksgiving.
 If your dog does not miss his regular walks, grooming and personal attention, he will be most likely to remain calmer and more content throughout the festivities.

 Deserts Can Be Deadly